Characterizing Commodity Serverless Computing Platforms: Evaluation of the actual runtime performance

-To measure the performance of memory-bound workloads, we use the \textit{sls-fib} to calculate the 25th Fibonacci value recursively, which will result in high memory consumption.
-The experimental results are shown in Figure~\ref{fig:memory_bench}.
-Alibaba Cloud Function Computing have the shortest execution time among all cases, and are insensitive to more memory.
+To measure the performance of memory-bound workloads, we use the \textit{sls-fib} to calculate the 25th Fibonacci value recursively.
+This process will result in high memory consumption, and the results are shown in Figure~\ref{fig:memory_bench}.
+Alibaba Cloud Function Computing has the shortest execution time among all cases, and it is insensitive to more memory.
 For other platforms, allocating more memory can linearly reduce the execution time.
-However, the rate of reduction will decrease when allocated memory increased from 1,024 MB to 2,048 MB.
+However, the rate of reduction will decrease when allocated memory increases from 1,024 MB to 2,048 MB.

-\textbf{Implication}: For those memory-bound workloads, developers are recommended to deploy functions on Alibaba Cloud Function Compute to alleviate the burden of limited memory.
-For other platforms, developers can allocate more memory under a certain limit (1,024 MB) to achieve cost-effective a trade-off between performance and cost.